 If you’re keen to discover the city in a fun and alternative way, have a look at these unusual Munich tours.

-- Munich Ghosts and Spirits, a small-group evening tour to discovering fascinating legends.
+- Looking for unusual things to do in Munich?
+Check out the Munich Ghosts and Spirits, a small-group evening tour to discover fascinating legends!

-- Private Haunted City Exploration Game: solve clues and find out the city’s most haunted places.
+- Private Haunted City Exploration Game: solve clues and discover the city’s most haunted places.

 And if you stay longer…

-In case you’re spending more than 2 days in Munich, you can take advantage of the city’s geographic location, nearby many interesting attractions.
+If you spend more than 2 days in Munich, you can take advantage of the city’s geographic location, nearby many interesting attractions.
 There are plenty of day tours from Munich to choose from, and there’s something for any taste.
-Hereunder, I mention the 3 most popular.
+Hereunder, I mention the three most popular.
 However, there are many more, so I suggest you read my article on the best day trips from Munich.

-- Neuschwanstein & Linderhof Castles from Munich: Discover the castles of Ludwig II, King of Bavaria: fairytale Neuschwanstein, and Versailles-inspired Linderhof.
+- Neuschwanstein & Linderhof Castles from Munich: A small-group premium tour to discover the castles of Ludwig II, King of Bavaria: fairytale Neuschwanstein, and Versailles-inspired Linderhof.

-- Day Trip from Munich to Salzburg by Train: Salzburg is so beautiful that it deserves more than a day trip, but if you only have little time, this tour will give you a taste of Mozart’s hometown.
+- Day Trip from Munich to Salzburg by Train: Salzburg is so beautiful that it deserves more than a day trip, but if you don’t have much time, this tour will give you a taste of Mozart’s hometown.

-- Dachau Concentration Camp Tour in English: Not your usual touristy visit, but a must if you want to know about one of the darkest periods of Europe in the 20th century.
-A 5 hours tour to Germany’s first Nazi concentration camp, to remember and honor the victims of the Holocaust.
+- Dachau Concentration Camp Tour: Not your usual touristy visit, but a must if you want to know about one of the darkest periods of Europe in the 20th century.
+A full-day tour to Germany’s first Nazi concentration camp to remember and honor the victims of the Holocaust.

 Pin for later!